eliopato/pylluminator/README.rst

 If you use this package in your research, please cite our work.

+If you use the updated version of the EPICv2/hg38 annotations, please cite *Re-annotating the EPICv2 manifest with genes, intragenic features, and regulatory elements*, `(BioRxiv link)<https://www.biorxiv.org/content/10.1101/2025.03.12.642895v2>`_

 Contributing
 ------------
 We welcome contributions!
 If you'd like to help improve the package, please follow these steps: